 - Commercial ( access control, alarms etc.. ) ?

-– What services will your customers will want in this area?
+- What services will your customers will want in your area?

 Find your niche and dominate it!

-A lot of locksmiths offer a 24 hour emergency service, how will this fit in with your family life?
+A lot of locksmiths offer a 24-hour emergency service, how will this fit in with your family life?
 Is it something that you want to offer.
-How are you going to offer it?

 9. Locksmith Training Providers